-For more information contact Council's Environmental Health Officer on 03 5258 1377 or visit the Victorian Department of Health's website, health.vic.
+For more information contact Council's Environmental Health Officer on 03 5258 1377 or visit the Victorian Department of Health & Human Services' website, health.vic.

 August 2017: No smoking in outdoor dining areas

-Under changes to the Tobacco Act 1987 that will come into effect on 1 August 2017, smoking will be banned in outdoor dining areas in Victoria.
+Under changes to the Tobacco Act 1987 that came into effect on 1 August 2017, smoking is banned in outdoor dining areas in Victoria.

 This includes outdoor dining areas at hospitality venues, food fairs, and within 10 metres of food stalls and food vendors at organised events other than a food fair.